How to Achieve Optimal SOX Compliance

 Your best bet is to schedule your audit so you can have the results ready for your prepared annual report to share with your stockholders.

-Learn the Most Crucial Sections of Your SOX Audit
+2. Identify the Most Crucial Sections of Your SOX Audit.

 The SOX audit is broken down into 11 sections, but six of those sections take precedence over the others.
 The critical six sections are 302, 401, 404, 409 and 802.

 Section 302.
 Disclosure Controls

 - The signing officers have reviewed the report.

 - The report does not contain any material untrue statements or omissions.

 - The financial statements accurately portray the company’s financial condition.

 - The signing officers are responsible for internal controls and have assessed those controls within the past 90-days and have provided a report of their findings.